erf/vis-plug/README.md

 ### Configure plugins in visrc

-Configure plugins in your `visrc.lua` using a set of URLs like below:
+Configure plugins in your `visrc.lua` as below:

 ```Lua
 local plug = require('plugins/vis-plug')